 IoT devices aren’t the only entry point ripe for exploitation by motivated cyber criminals.
 Chat bots are becoming increasingly popular, and our reliance on mobile messaging could provide fresh opportunities for bad actors to impersonate legitimate users and take over accounts.

-It will only become more difficult in 2018 for businesses to distinguish individual users from false bots or aggregated user profiles, and that’s something to be vigilant about.
+It will only become more difficult for businesses to distinguish individual users from false bots or aggregated user profiles, and that’s something to be vigilant about.

 The takeaway: Businesses must work diligently to ensure their own data remains secure and complaint with regulations, industry standards, and user privacy requirements.
 At the same time, procedures and protocols should be introduced to verify authenticity more proactively.

 Want to set your organization up for a more secure 2018?
 Schedule your free RedTeam consultation and let’s talk through your unique security needs and challenges.

 Massive data breach announcements are becoming a regular fixture in the news cycle.
 In 2017, there were large-scale breaches of sensitive healthcare information, government clearance information, financial and credit data, and more.